 Defining a programming language involves specifying which sorts of objects there are, and what sorts of actions can be performed on them, and learning the syntax for creating or referring to objects and for specifying or performing actions.
-In the case of languages like Pop-11, Lisp and Prolog the components of the language (e.g.
+In the case of languages like Pop-11, Lisp and Prolog the components of the language (e.g. words, syntactic forms, procedure definitions) are themselves among the objects that the language can be used to manipulate, which is not the case for a language like C, or Pascal.
 The set of internal objects and the actions that can be performed on them is sometimes referred to as a "virtual machine".
 The reason is that the objects (e.g. words, lists, strings, numbers, arrays) are not actually physical objects that you can see if you open up the machine.
 They are abstract objects that only exist as a kind of "interpretation" of the processes going on at a lower level, which usually consist of turning switches on or off and sending electrical signals through wires, etc. In fact different virtual machines, corresponding to different programming languages, can be made to run on the same physical machine, by having compilers or interpreters for the languages.
 Thus the Prolog virtual machine is very different from the Pop-11 virtual machine.